peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Deprecated.</b> Renamed to ToEFloat.

-Converts this rational number to a binary float.
+Converts this rational number to a binary floating-point number.

 <b>Return Value:</b>